 1/.
 The 2012 “German Study” – Debunked, Refuted.

-Regards health problems that “preceded changes in their diet” it is a common occurrence for people who are ill to change to a plant-based diet (like vegetarianism or veganism) to help improve their pre-existing illnesses and diseases.
-Writers who misreport and claim – see examples below – that the new dietary pattern perhaps caused the pre-existing illness are being incompetent and irresponsible.
+Regards health problems that “preceded changes in their diet” it is a common occurrence for people who are ill to change to a plant-based diet (like vegetarianism or veganism) to help improve their pre-existing illness.
+It makes one wonder about the intention of media reports that fail to point this out.

 ~ ~ ~